Compare RV rentals across Florida with Camper Champ. Popular pick-up points include Miami, Orlando and Tampa.

 A state park campground in Florida is a government-operated site that provides level motorhome spaces, water connections, electricity and access to a shared waste disposal station for a moderate nightly fee.

-A wide variety of motorhomes are available in the USA, from smaller station wagons up to large motorhomes.
+A wide variety of campervans are available in the US, from smaller estate cars up to large motorhomes.
 Some of the common types include:

-Class A motorhomes are often built on a commercial truck or bus chassis and run on either diesel or petrol, depending on the type of engine.
+Class A motorhomes are built on either a vehicle chassis, commercial truck chassis, or a commercial bus chassis, and run on either diesel or petrol, depending on the type of engine.

-Usually, Class A vehicles are fully loaded with all amenities and have a large living space.
+Usually, Class A vehicles are fully equipped with all facilities and a large living space.

-Some Class B vehicles include a toilet or freshwater tank, but not all do.
-Class B vehicles usually have basic cooking equipment, folding beds and limited storage space.
+Some Class B vehicles may include a toilet or fresh water tanks but not always.
+Class B vehicles usually have basic cooking equipment, folding beds, and limited storage space.

-Class B vehicles are a good option for short-term getaways.
+Class B vehicles are great for short-term getaways.

 Class C vehicles are a smaller version of the Class A motorhome.
-They are built on a truck or van cutaway chassis and usually have a petrol-powered engine.
+They are built on a truck or van cutaway chassis and operate on a petrol-powered engine.

-Class C motorhomes generally have sleeping quarters above the cab and more sleeping space in the back.
-Some Class Cs also have a slide-out option that increases the living space when the motorhome is parked.
+The Class C motorhome generally has sleeping quarters above the cab and more sleeping space in the rear.
+Some Class Cs also have a slide-out option that helps increase the living space when the motorhome is parked.

-Class C vehicles are very versatile and are great for both short- and long-term getaways.
+Class C vehicles are very versatile and are great for both short- or long-term getaways.

-Our comparison tool will show you the specifications of each vehicle available to help you find a camper suitable for your needs.
+Our comparison tool will show you the specifications of each vehicle available to ensure you find a campervan suitable for your needs.

-Florida is home to numerous campgrounds and RV resorts, including the famous Fort Wilderness Campground at Disneyworld.
+Florida is home to numerous campsites and RV resorts, including the famous Fort Wilderness Campground at Walt Disney World.

 Yes, a large number of campervan rental companies allow for one-way rentals.
 One-way rentals are not available on all routes, and additional fees apply, depending on the pick-up and drop-off locations.